Where does my food come from and how is it grown? This is a very important question that more and

 Others: This is a really good question that no one ever seems to think of asking.
 The vast

 majority of small scale sustainable farms never have more than a few full-time employees (other than family help).

 If a farm has 30 workers that migrate to the farm every spring/summer, then the farm is not really considered small

 scale.
 The more employees a farm has, the harder it becomes to follow small scale sustainable

-John Boy Farms: This year we plan on having 2 or 3 students to help with the work.
-It's
+John Boy Farms: Generally, we have between 1 and 3 students to help with the

 Come Visit Us